The Axolotl is a neotenic salamander and is considered to be one of the world’s most unusual and unique species of salamanders.

 What makes this such an unusual amphibian is how it reaches adulthood.
 It does not undergo metamorphosis (the process in which they develop lungs and legs and take to land) that typically occurs in amphibians.
 The Axototl retains the characteristics it develops at the larval stage, keeping its gills and retaining an aquatic life.

-The Axolotl is also identified as a critically endangered species.
-In fact, it is almost extinct thanks to invasive species being introduced to its habitat, as well as habitat loss.
+The Axolotl is classified as a critically endangered species.
+In fact, it is almost extinct due to invasive species being introduced into its habitat, as well as habitat loss.

 Interesting Axolotl Facts

-1. Axolotl have an astonishing ability to regenerate lost limbs and body organs.
+1. Axolotl have an astonishing ability to regenerate body organs and lost limbs.

 You can cut the spinal cord, crush it, remove a segment, and it will regenerate.
 You can cut the limbs at any level—the wrist, the elbow, the upper arm—and it will regenerate, and it’s perfect.
 There is nothing missing, there’s no scarring on the skin at the site of amputation, every tissue is replaced.
 They can regenerate the same limb 50, 60, 100 times.
 And every time: perfect.

-2. The feathery looking branches that extend from either side of it’s head are its gills.
+3. The feathery looking branches that extend from either side of its head are its gills.

 Axolotl retain their gills, but also have lungs that are fully functional.
 They will often rise to the surface for a gulp of air.

 4. The Axolotl is also over 1,000 times more resistant to cancer than mammals.

 Scientists hope that we can one day harness the axolotls natural resistance to eliminate cancer and extend our lifespans.
 3